-After fifteen years of travelling the world there are so many places that I genuinely love and even many that I would happily call home, but no region has ever affected me more than south east Asia.
+After over twenty years of travelling the world there are so many places that I genuinely love and even many that I would happily call home, but no region has ever affected me more than south east Asia.
 This diverse, enigmatic and enchanting region just keeps drawing me back time after time, and I will never tire of it.
 Here is why I absolutely love south east Asia, and why you will fall in love with it too.

 South east Asia is just the best.
 It is.
 I love it here.
 It is such a stunningly beautiful, enigmatic, sometimes contradictory and often awe inspiring region, and is the traditional first stop on many first time gap year itineraries for very good reason.